 h.
 Detail on what process was used in selecting the potential DTO

-Assignments between affiliates are subject to the same criteria noted in section 1.15.3.3.1; however, once an affiliate has provided the information to SPP it shall not be required to be resubmitted with each project thereafter.
+Assignments between affiliates are subject to the same criteria noted in section 1.15.3.3.1; however, once an affiliate has provided the information to SPP it shall not be required to be resubmitted with each project thereafter provided there are no substantive information changes.

 1.15.3.3.2 Novations